FIE421 Long-Term Macroeconomic Analysis

 - can understand and discuss the recent academic literature related to the course

 General competence - upon succesful completion of the course students

 - can communicate the key issues concerning long-term economic developments

 - can discuss whether current economic policy is suited to deal with long-term challenges

 Plenary lectures, student group work and guest lectures.

 Basic knowledge in macroeconomics, finance and quantitative methods from the bachelor program.

 Requirements for course approval

-One individual written assignment and one case-assignment to be solved by groups.
+One individual written assignment and one case-assignment to be done in groups.
 Students must pass both of these to obtain course approval.

 Four hours written school exam